-- Kamala Surayya / Suraiyya formerly known as Kamala Das, (also was known as Kamala Madhavikutty, pen name was Madhavikutty) - Deeply influenced by the writings of uncle Narayan Menon and mother NalapatBalamani Amma - Kamala Das took to writing at an early age. - Was a major Indian English poetess and litterateur and at the same time a leading Malayalam author from Kerala, India. - Noted for the fiery poems and explicit autobiography. - imposes on women.
+- Kamala Surayya / Suraiyya formerly known as Kamala Das, (also was known as Kamala Madhavikutty, pen name was Madhavikutty) - Deeply influenced by the writings of uncle Narayan Menon and mother NalapatBalamani Amma - Kamala Das took to writing at an early age. - Was a major Indian English poetess and litterateur and at the same time a leading Malayalam author from Kerala, India. - Noted for the fiery poems and explicit autobiography. - Kamala Das' writing is characterised by the rebellion against taboos that society imposes on women.
 Also, she explores the gamut of human relationships from the perspective of a women-a daughter, a wife, mother, and non-conformist feminist, works are known for their originality, versatility, and the indigenous flavour of the soil.